jdenoc/money-tracker/docs/FAQ.md

 ssh-add ~/.ssh/{private-ssh-key-file-name}
 ```

-If it turns out you don't actually have a ssh key, consider using [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create one.
+If it turns out you don't actually have an ssh key, consider using [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create one.

 ---

-**Step 2.c** & **Step 3**
+**Step 3.c** & **Step 4**
 If you are having issues installing using npm or using the build script, you likely have memory issues.
 To resolve this prefix your npm command with:
 ```bash